theblixguy/Invalidating/README.md

 }
 ```

-for your code to compile afer removing this package.
 The `InvalidatingStaticMember` type only exists to workaround some language limitations which have been addressed in Swift 5.5, so you will need to make the tweak above for your existing code to compile.

 ## Extending `@Invalidating` to accept more values